felipevarelacarvalho/Detection-Radar-For-Rotor-Craft-Capstone/README.md

 # Detection-Radar-For-Rotor-Craft-Capstone
 Repo for code regarding the Senior Design project for Spring 2020 at Iowa State University

+The purpose of this project is to design a radar system for small aircraft to avoid collision with foreign objects.
+This radar system would comprise of a microcontroller, original circuitry, and an antenna design given to the group.
+The system would function by using an optimized version of the given antenna to scan for objects by sending out waves.
+Any waves that collide with an object would reflect back to our antenna.
+The reflected waves would then be processed by the designed circuitry and then sent to our microcontroller.
+From there, the microcontroller would send the information to a computer where a visual representation of the object that the waves collide would be formed.
+This visual representation would be interpreted by an operator, thus allowing any objects to be avoided by the small aircraft.